-Now, what do you think buyers of consultancy services do when they evaluate candidate consultants?
+Now, what do you think buyers of consultancy services do when they evaluate candidate consultancies?

 Data backs it up.
 The 90-80 rule (Hinge Research Institute) is quite simple.
 9 out of 10 service buyers will actively do their own research on a consultant.
 Unfortunately, 8 out of 10 consultants automatically get rejected because their digital footprint does not point to a desired level of expertise.

-Before coronavirus, consultants kept telling me: "Luk, growing my consulting business is all about my network and my relationships”.
+Many consultants that I’ve spoken to told me: "Luk, growing my consulting business is all about my network and my relationships”.
 I’ve heard variations of this statement more times than I can count.

 However, in my experience, heavily relying on networks and relationships to sustainably grow a consulting business, might result in an unreliable pipeline and unpredictable future.
 In an overcrowded consulting market, digital is how new business is won.